Florida Truck Accident Attorneys

 - Inexperienced driver

-- Mechanical Failures: The second most common cause of trucking collisions are mechanical failures.
+- Mechanical Failures: The second most common cause of commercial trucking accidents are mechanical failures.
 Equipment failures can include:

 - Broken signals